jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/Important.rst

 .. _SmallDisplayChallenge:

+.. _CheckIgorDisplayArea:

-.. index:: Display problems; Small displays
+.. index:: Display problems; Small displays, Check for display area

 Using Irena on small displays
 -----------------------------

 Irena generates **a lot of** windows, panels, graphs, notebooks...
-It really needs large display, 1024x768 is realistically too small for useful work, but generally all panels are scaled to this size.
-But for whatever reason users insist on using tiny screens.
-So here is the first warning:
+It really needs large display, 1024x768 is simply too small for useful work.
+Current version of Irena requires at least 1100x 900 pixels display - but thi sis much more complciated on WIdowns with the high resolution displays...

+To aid users I have now added function which calculates what the area available for content is (in Igor pixel units).
+On start my code now checks and if available area is smaller than preset values (1100 x 900) the code provides warning in a dialog and instructions in History area.
+The code will still work, but some tools may refuse to run since the panels would not fit on the screen.
+Users can maximize Igor window (on Windows), change the display resolution, and/or reduce the Display screen settings ("dpi").
+To recheck the size after changing the settings, use command "Check Igor display size" from the menu USAXS, SAS2D, or SAS>"Help, About, Manuals, Remove Irena".

-**DO NOT DO IT.
-GET LARGE ENOUGH DISPLAY.
+**GET LARGE ENOUGH DISPLAY.
 THEY ARE CHEAP NOW...**

-But this warning simply never works.
-So finally I was able to solve moving the content (not all, but most) up/down on panels:
+It is possible to move the content (not all, but most) up/down on panels, when needed with the arrows in top right corner:

 .. image:: media/Important14.png
       :align: center
       :width: 380px

-Note the two arrows at the top right corner of some panels, like here on plotting tool panel.

-These are "arrows" which move the content of the panel up/down, so if your screen is simply too small vertically (usual problem), you can move the controls in the screen itself.
+The two arrows at the top right corner of most panels - like here on plotting tool panel - move the content of the panel up/down, so if your screen is  too small vertically (usual problem), you can move the controls in the screen itself.
+However, this is a chllenge in Igor 7 and does not work too well.

 So here is the same area, but content was now moved bit higher, so one can reach to the bottom controls: